mobi-nex/docs.mobinex.io/docs/swapmeet/quick-start.md

 ![Consumer Join](./img/consumer-join.gif)

-Once the *Consumer* is connected to the network, click on the `Consumer` tab and navigate to the `Available Devices` section.
+Once the *Consumer* is connected to the network, click on the `Consumer` tab and navigate to the `Devices in the network` section.
 It will list all the devices available in the network.
 Reserve devices individually by clicking on the `Reserve` button next to the device.

 ![Reserve Devices](./img/reserve-devices.gif)